Skip to main content

 Secure your UCC Student IT Account (3 parts to Step 1 - see below)

-All UCC Students have a Student IT Account.
-As a student, you must secure your UCC Student IT Account with Multi-factor Authentication (MFA) before using it to logon to UCC services (unless you have previously completed this as a past student, in which case please jump ahead to step 2 below).
-For a complete step-by-step guide to logging into your UCC Student IT Account for the first time, please refer to this very helpful video:
+All UCC Students are supplied with a personalised Student IT Account.
+This Student IT Account grants students access to online UCC Student Services.
+As a student, you must secure your UCC Student IT Account with Multi-factor Authentication (MFA) before using it to logon to UCC services (unless you have previously completed this as a past student, in which case please jump ahead to Login – MyStudentAdmin Portal section below):

-1. Sign into your UCC Student IT Account: To set up MFA on your UCC Student IT Account, go to https://www.ucc.ie/o365/ (using your laptop or computer) and log in with your UCC umail address and password (to follow in a second email).
-If you do not receive your UCC IT password email within 48 hours, please log this using the Prospective Student Queries Web Enquiry Form (please check all Folders (Inbox, Junk, Trash, Promotions) for this email before logging an issue).
+Go to https://www.ucc.ie/o365 (using your laptop or computer) and log in with your UCC email address (umail above) and password (this will follow in a second email).
+If you do not receive your UCC password email within 48 hours, please log this using the prospective student web enquiry form (please check all Folders (Inbox, Junk, Trash, Promotions) for this email before logging this issue).

-2. Set up MFA: Once you have logged into your UCC Student IT Account, you will be prompted with instructions to install the Microsoft Authenticator app on your mobile device to complete your MFA setup.
+Once you have logged into your UCC Student Office Account, you will be prompted with instructions to install the Microsoft Authenticator app on your mobile device to complete your MFA setup.
 Please follow the prompted instructions.
-Further information including an MFA set-up tutorial are available at on the MFA & Security webpage.
-Please ensure you do not delete your Microsoft Authenticator App, as you will need this to authenticate future logins.
+Please ensure that you do not delete your Microsoft Authenticator App, as you will need this to authenticate future logins.

 IMPORTANT: All correspondence with fellow students and UCC staff and departments should come from your student email address only NOT your personal email.